About us

 Our approach

-Compassion, dignity, inclusion, cultural understanding and evidence-based practice — so every person receives the support they need.
+Compassion, dignity, inclusion, cultural understanding and evidence-based practice, so every person receives the support they need.

 In Somalia

-Galdogob Mental Health Centre
+Galdogob Mental Health Center

-We provide comprehensive mental health services — assessment, treatment, rehabilitation, family support and community outreach.
+We provide comprehensive mental health services: assessment, treatment, rehabilitation, family support and community outreach.
 We work to reduce stigma, promote early intervention, and help people regain dignity, independence and hope.

-The Galdogob Mental Health Centre
+The main building of the Galdogob Mental Health Center

 In the United Kingdom